Skip to content

 Industry ripple-effects caused by ransomware attacks

-The Colonial Pipeline ransomware attack forced the business to stall its operations in May 2021.
+The Colonial Pipeline ransomware attack forced the business to stall its operations a few years ago.
 This shutdown prompted customers to flood gas stations amid fears of an impending gas shortage.
 Colonial Pipeline ended up paying upwards of $5 million to the hackers via Bitcoin to get operations back up and running.
 However, the damage was already felt across the country, especially in areas closest to the Colonial Pipeline.

 The talk of a possible gas shortage prompted an actual temporary gas shortage, with customers hoarding gas and even storing it in dangerous ways.
 This artificially generated shortage caused real consequences for people who did not go out to gas stations during this time, inhibiting their ability to commute once their car ran out of gas.
 The impact on one industry can ripple out to many other industries depending on the scale of the attack and the customer base affected.